Marquette’s counseling curriculum is designed for your success.

 Courses for counseling degree programs

-Most coursework can be completed on your schedule, but our online program includes five courses with synchronous components.
-Every week, students and their instructor will meet virtually to discuss and develop impactful counseling skills, including live response and interactive role play.
+Most coursework can be completed independently on your schedule, but our online program includes synchronous components.
+Additionally, students and their instructor will meet virtually to discuss and develop impactful counseling skills, including live response and interactive role play.

-Students pursuing the child and adolescent counseling specialization will be required to complete the same number of credits: 15 core courses, 1 specialization course, 1 elective, 1 practicum course and 2 internship courses focused on child or adolescent treatment.
+Students pursuing the child and adolescent counseling specialization will take the 15 core counseling courses, one specialization course, one elective, and complete their practicum and internship courses at sites focused on treatment of youth.

 Core courses